Representation

 Orthotropic | \(n(\theta,\phi),\,b(\theta,\phi)\) | Distribution of slip-plane normals and slip directions |

-Thus, depending on which crystallographic slip system is preferentially activated, \(n(\theta,\phi)\) and \(b(\theta,\phi)\) may refer to the distributions of different crystallographic axes.
+Depending on which crystallographic slip system is preferentially activated, \(n(\theta,\phi)\) and \(b(\theta,\phi)\) refer to the distributions of different crystallographic axes.

 Glacier ice